jintonic/gears/README.md

   * Flat tree (no nested branches or arrays)
     * Easy to use in TTree::Draw
     * No need to load extra library to open
+* Output in JSON data format
+  * Universal data format
+  * Easy to read by different tool
+  * Human readable in raw data
 * [Record information of step 0](#record-information-of-step-0) (initStep)
   * This is not available from G4UserSteppingAction
 * Create/Change geometry without re-compilation